-4. Between Nieuwoudtville and Matjiesfontein there are beautiful Namaqualand daisies, cup-and-saucers (Androcymbium or Colchicum sp.), katstert (Bulbinella divaginata), syblom, and the endemic blue pride (Geissorhiza spledidissima) flowers, which are only found in Nieuwoudtville.
+1. Between Nieuwoudtville and Matjiesfontein there are beautiful Namaqualand daisies, cup-and-saucers (Androcymbium or Colchicum sp.), syblom, and the endemic blue pride (Geissorhiza spledidissima) flowers, which are only found in Nieuwoudtville, however most of the flowers in Nieuwoudtville are starting to reach their end.
+At Matjiesfontein the flowers are starting to finish and the padstal in Matjiesfontein is closed.
 The road is a gravel road; it is accessible with a normal vehicle, but drive carefully.
-Some flowers are starting to come up on the Rondekop route.
-Papkuilsfontein has good flower displays.
-Between Nieuwoudtville and Loeriesfontein, 4km outside Nieuwoudtville, there is a turn off to your left, which will take you to Grasberg trekroete, which has beautiful flower displays.
-Matjiesfontein, if you drive out the church grounds in Nieuwoudtville, left at the fourway stop.
-Keep going with that road for 14km, the flowers are on your right hand side.
+The flowers are coming to their end on the Rondekop route.
+Papkuilsfonteins flowers are starting to reach their end.
+Between Nieuwoudtville and Loeriesfontein, 4km outside Nieuwoudtville, there is a turn off to your left, which will take you to Grasberg trekroete.
+These flowers however are reaching their end as well.
 Biekos, out the church gates, right at the four ways.
 Take the Loeriesfontein road.
-Turn left at the Grasberg sign and look out for the Biekos sign.
-Papkuilsfontein, out the church gates, left at the fourway, the flowers are 23km outside town on your righthand side.
-Groenrivier, out the church gates, over the fourway, left at the 2nd crossing.
-Keep going with that road.
-Botanical gardens, out the church gates, left at the fourway, keep going with that road and turn left at the sign and keep going ‘till you get to the wooden house.
+Turn left at the Grasberg sign and look out for the Biekos sign; the flowers at Biekos are starting to go down, but it’s still the best area around Nieuwoudtville to view flowers.
 Person to contact: (Belinda 027 218 1336).

-12. At Namaqua National Park the dominant flowers are the orange Namaqualand daisies (Ursinia cakelifolia), pietsnot (Grielum humifusum), Lapeirousia (Lapeirousia silenoides), dubbel gousblom (Arctotis undulata), varkiesknol (Conicosia elongata) and gansogies (Cotula barbata) and (Cotula coronopifolia).
-These flowers are starting to finish.
-You will still see some flowers if you climb out of your vehicle, and walk on the walking trails.
+4. At Namaqua National Park most of the flowers have finished.
+You will still see a few flowers if you climb out of your vehicle, and walk along the coast.
 When in the park you can keep an eye out for a number of birds, including the black eagle, jackal buzzard, rock kestrel, northern black korhaan and the two booted eagles nesting in the blue gum tree near the park reception.
 Person to contact: (Namaqua National Park 027 672 1948 and the Succulent Karoo Knowledge Centre 079 184 8717).